 Credit Counseling Requirement

 For cases filed after October 17, 2005, you must obtain a certificate from an approved credit counseling agency before you can file your case.
 This can be done over the internet and will likely cost approximately $35-$45.
 Your attorney will provide you with information on how to obtain this counseling.

-An individual cannot file a Chapter 7 case unless, during the 180-day period before filing, he or she has received an individual or group briefing from and approved nonprofit budget and credit counseling agency.
+An individual cannot file a Chapter 7 case unless, during the 180-day period before filing, he or she has received an individual or group briefing from and approved nonprofit budget and credit agency.

 When a debtor files for bankruptcy, something called the “automatic stay” immediately stops any lawsuit filed against the debtor and virtually all actions against the property by a creditor, collection agency or government entity.
 Especially if a debtor is at risk of being foreclosed on, losing such basic resources as welfare or unemployment benefits, or a driver’s license or a job (because of a raft of wage garnishments), the automatic stay provides immediate protection.

 Financial Management Course

 For cases filed after 10/17/2005, you are required to complete a financial management course before receiving your discharge.
 You must have completed this course (usually about 2 hours) and submitted the certificate of completion to the court no later than 45 days after the date first set for your meeting with the Trustee.
 IF you fail to do this, you will NOT get a discharge.